Discussing Torah matters because the Torah matters

 The passage in Genesis is interesting, isn’t it?
 It says Ham saw his father naked and told his two brothers outside . . .
 When Noah awoke from his wine and found out what his youngest son had done to him...

-What did Ham do to Noah?!
-This is what I think happened: Ham damaged his father’s male organ, an act so severe as to prevent Noah from having any more sons.
+While I cant prove it, this is what I think happened: Ham damaged Noah’s male organ, an act so severe that it prevented Noah from having any more sons.